Skip to content

 EAST

 This is my side of town.
-Lots of neighborhoods are a blast to just walk around, grab snacks, check out cool local shops, food cart pods, visit record stores, etc
+Lots of neighborhoods are awesome to just walk around, grab snacks, check out cool local shops, food cart pods, visit record stores, etc

 Kennedy School - If you want to stay closer to town, this is a must.
 It’s a restored school with A MAGNIFICIENT SOAKING POOL. *